 I realized that we had an issue with PowerVS page loading times, with several pages taking almost a full minute to completely appear.
 I surfaced this issue to the product team in a presentation explaining the user metrics associated with load lag and correlational user dropoff, which gained viral status and ultimately led to a significant overhaul of the product’s backend.

 After a feature kickoff meeting, we began research using Amplitude for digital optimization analytics.
 With Amplitude, I was able to connect the PowerVS backend to generate easy-to-understand data visualizations with anonymized user metrics.
 I segmented user groups to identify common flows, associated wait times, and user attrition.
 Results were consistent with my projections.

 I scaled back the product-wide data collection to focus on several high traffic user flows.
 I migrated this (frankly, overwhelming) amount of data to spreadsheets and synthesized key data points and trends onto charts.
 Storytelling was key.
 Collaboration with the development team was key at this stage as we explored triage options for the near-insurmountable scale of the problem at hand.

-Since we lacked the time and resources necessary to overhaul the product’s backend, we proposed a more realistic, immediate plan to add loading indicators (images below) and improve error messaging.
-In user testing, these steps were proved to restore user confidence and make for a more robust event management UI.
+Since we lacked the time and resources necessary to overhaul the product’s backend, we proposed a more realistic, immediate plan to add loading indicators and improve error messaging.
+In user testing, these steps were proven to restore user confidence and make for a more robust event management UI.